panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 > The more often the component re-renders with the same props, the heavier and the more computationally expensive the output is, the more chances are that component needs to be wrapped in `React.memo()`

 Anyways, use [profiling](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to measure the benefits of applying `React.memo()`.

-*Do you know other circumstances when React.memo() improves performance?
-If so, please write a comment below!*

 ## 3. When to avoid React.memo()

 If your component's rendering situation doesn't fit into the case described above, most likely you don't need `React.memo()`.